 Make time to rest schedule regular comfort breaks and don’t feel you need to respond to work emails at all hours of the day and night.
 Basically be more cat.

 Remote working tip #5: Don’t take up the Ukulele

 You’ve no doubt seen countless articles that suggest NOW is the PERFECT TIME to take up a new hobby read a million books or learn to play a musical instrument.
 Our advice?
 Just focus on getting through this life-changing global pandemic adjusting to your new remote working schedule and trying not to spill coffee on your laptop.

 Perhaps you’re juggling work and childcare or missing loved ones who are quarantined far away.
 You might be worried about the risk of becoming unemployed or struggling with your mental health.

-Whatever your situation our remote working tip is this: go easy on yourself.
+Whatever your situation, one of our top tips for working remotely is this: go easy on yourself.
 You’re getting through each day and that’s fantastic.
 When you’re done working switch off your laptop and give yourself a big pat on the back – you’ve survived another day of lockdown!

 If you’re looking for your next office space to let in north London, get in touch with our team today!